Sedation Dentistry in Gainesville

 - Unlike oral medications that take an hour or more to become effective, IV sedation takes effect quickly.

-- The dentist is able to adjust dosage throughout treatment to ensure patients remain comfortable.
+- The doctor is able to adjust dosage throughout treatment to ensure patients remain comfortable.

 - Because the treatment is administered entirely under the doctor’s care, IV sedation is safe and effective.